Black hat (computer security)

-A black hat (black hat hacker or blackhat) is a computer hacker who violates laws or ethical standards for nefarious purposes, such as cybercrime, cyberwarfare, or malice.
+A black hat (black hat hacker or blackhat or threat actor) is a computer hacker, who disobeys laws or violates ethical standards for purposes such as civil disobedience, cybercrime, cyberwarfare, or malice.
 These acts can range from piracy to identity theft.
 A black hat is often referred to as a "cracker".

+It is worth noting that the term "Black Hat" is also used outside of direct infrastructure hacking; in digital marketing, "Black Hat SEO" refers to practices that violate search engine guidelines to manipulate rankings, which is distinct from malicious cyber warfare or cybercrime.

 The term originates from 1950s westerns, with "bad guys" (criminals) typically depicted as having worn black hats and "good guys" (heroes) wearing white ones.
-In the same way, black hat hacking is contrasted with the more ethical white hat approach to hacking.
+In the same way, black hat hacking is contrasted with the more law-abiding white hat approach to hacking.
 Additionally, there exists a third category, called grey hat hacking, characterized by individuals who hack, usually with good intentions but by illegal means.

 Description

 Criminals who intentionally enter computer networks with malicious intent are known as "black hat hackers".
 They may distribute malware that steals data (particularly login credentials), financial information, or personal information (such as passwords or credit card numbers).
 This information is often sold on the dark web.
 Malware can also be used to hold computers hostage or destroy files.
 Some hackers may also modify or destroy data in addition to stealing it.
 While hacking has become an important tool for governments to gather intelligence, black hats tend to work alone or with organized crime groups for financial gain.

-Black hat hackers may be novices or experienced criminals.
-They are usually competent infiltrators of computer networks and can circumvent security protocols.
-They may create malware, a form of software that enables illegitimate access to computer networks, enables the monitoring of victims' online activities, and may lock infected devices.
-Black hat hackers can be involved in cyber espionage or protests in addition to pursuing personal or financial gain.
+Black hat hackers can be from novice script kiddies to professional cybercriminals with state support.
+These individuals may either work alone or belong to well-organized hacker groups with adequate technical skill and knowledge needed to hack even the most advanced systems and implement the use of sophisticated malware.
+As regards present-day hackers, the advanced forms of black hat attacks involve hacking for APT attacks including cyber espionage, IP piracy, and sabotage.
 For some hackers, cybercrime may be an addictive experience.